-- Students will be required to complete an application and an interview to determine their suitability for the course. - All students applying for VCAL will also select a VCE course, in the case that they are not able to be enrolled in VCAL. - As soon as a student knows of their intention to enrol in VCAL, they should start to look for a work placement. - Students that have a strong interest area or idea they are excited about pursuing and show an intention or ability to be self-directed are likely to be considered most suitable for enrolment.
-Having organised a work placement will be seen as a strong indicator of a student's intention to participate actively in the program. - Students enrolling in VCAL are required to undertake nationally accredited industry specific training which is typically done in the form of a VET course.
-VET programs are training programs with a particular vocational or job focus and are designed to lead to further training or direct entry into the workforce.
-Reminder that Year 10 students are only permitted to apply for a Traralgon College run course. - Students requiring more information should see the VCAL I eader
+- Students will be required to complete an application and an interview to determine their suitability for the course. - All students applying for VCAL will also select a VCE course, in the case that they are not able to be enrolled in VCAL. - As soon as a student knows of their intention to enrol in VCAL. they should start to look for a work placement. - Students that have a strong interest area or idea they are excited about pursuing and show an intention or ability to be self-directed are likely to be considered most suitable for enrolment.
+Having organised a work placement will be seen as a strong indicator of a student's intention to participate actively in • the program. - Students enrolling in VCAL are required to undertake nationally accredited industry specific training which is typically done in the form of a VETiS course.

+programs with a particular

+vocational or job focus and

+Students requiring more